GnRH Antagonists: What They are and How They Work

 Under normal circumstances, GnRH molecules bind GnRH receptors and trigger the release of FSH and LH into the circulatory system.
 In females, these FSH and LH stimulate the ovaries to make estrogen and progesterone.

 When GnRH Antagonists are administered, they bind to the same GnRH receptors in the pituitary gland, effectively blocking endogenous GnRH molecules from triggering the release of FSH and LH.
-This effectively prevents the ovaries from producing estrogen and progesterone and the surge in LH that triggers eggs to be released from the ovaries.
+This prevents the ovaries from producing estrogen and progesterone and the surge in LH that triggers eggs to be released from the ovaries.

-Why Antagonists Are Important in IVF, Egg Freezing, and other Fertility Treatments
+Why Antagonists Are Important in IVF, Egg Freezing, and Other Fertility Treatments

 GnRH medications effectively inhibit the release of LH from the brain, thus preventing the surge in LH that causes eggs to be released from the ovary.